CatalystOfNostalgia/feckless-weasel/README.md

 these as Admin by right clicking them in the start menu and selecting *Run as Administrator*.

+If you have other problems it is possible that the deployment script versions are incorrect and need to be updated since paths in the OSS scripts are hardcoded.

 ###### Building and Deploying on OS X

 You build and run on OS X as described above.
 The script will automatically install Brew and other dependencies.
 The only manual prereq is that you visit Oracle's website and download the newest Java 8 JDK before running the OSS script.

+If the scripts do not operate as described, check to make sure that the paths in the scripts match those of the version of mysql, jdk, mysql-java-connector, and tomcat installed on your machine.

 ###### Building and Deploying on Other Platforms